Shadota/st-qdrant-memory/README.md

 Please see the original project for instructions.
 This is purely a fork for personal use with fixes.
-All credits go to the original author, but feel free to DM me on Discord if you have issues with my fixes: @sunnybeyond
+All credits go to the original author, and feel free to DM me on Discord if you have issues with my fixes: @sunnybeyond

 Changelog:
 - Vectors are separated on chat-level instead of character-level if "Use Per-Chat Collections" is turned on.
 Just like the native SillyTavern extension, but then with all the perks and features this extension has.